Baconamassado/hyperinfinityAimbot/README.md

 - **Focus Lock**: Beta feature (currently not working).
 - **Universal Tab**: Contains various universal functions for different actions and customization.
 - **Aimbot Type**: Choose whether you want the aimbot to work based on **Camera** or **Mouse** movement.
+- And more!
-- Prediction, sticky aim and smooth will be added in the next update.
+- Prediction, fly correction and fov system in the next updates.

 ---